 - 1.1.
 This report proposes the introduction of the council tax empty home premium of an additional charge of 50% on the council tax for long term empty properties (over two years empty) from 1 April 2015. - 1.2.
-That cabinet recommends to full Council that it agrees to implement recommendation A above. - 1.3.
+That full Council agrees to implement recommendation A above. - 1.3.
 Section 67(2) of the Local Government Finance Act 1992 (as amended by the Local Government Finance Act 2012) provides that the power to decide to introduce a premium for long term empty homes in section 11B Local Government Finance Act 2012 can only be exercised by full Council.